input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

 ## `cardano-analyzer`

 An executable `cardano-analyzer` is an analyzer of JSON log files.
-It extracts TPS info and store statistics in `.csv`-file.
+It extracts TPS info and stores statistics in `.csv`-file.

 Available options: